icopy-site/awesome/docs/awesome/awesome-cl.md

 * [MGL](https://github.com/melisgl/mgl) - a machine learning library for backpropagation neural networks, boltzmann machines, gaussian processes and more.
 [MIT][200].
   * some parts originally contributed by Ravenpack International.
-  - used by its [author](https://github.com/melisgl) to [win](https://github.com/melisgl/higgsml) the Higgs Boson Machine Learning Challenge.
+  * used by its [author](https://github.com/melisgl) to [win](https://github.com/melisgl/higgsml) the Higgs Boson Machine Learning Challenge.
+  * more about the author: he also won the Google [AI Challenge](https://en.wikipedia.org/wiki/AI_Challenge) in 2010 using Common Lisp, but without MGL, as no machine learning was needed.
+A [related talk](https://www.youtube.com/watch?v=7sgERtZkycU) (59', 2013).
 * [clml](https://github.com/mmaul/clml) - originally developed by Mathematicl Systems Inc., a Japanese company.
 With a [tutorial](https://mmaul.github.io/clml.tutorials//2015/08/08/CLML-Time-Series-Part-1.html).
 [LLGPL][8].
 * [antik](https://www.common-lisp.net/project/antik/) -  a foundation for scientific and engineering computation in Common Lisp.
 GPL.
 Also [mgl-mat](https://github.com/melisgl/mgl-mat) and [LLA](https://github.com/tpapp/lla).